Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

 3. Settings
 ~~~~~~~~~~~~~

-This tab contains *Output directory* where the processing result will be loaded.
+This tab contains *Output directory* and *Logout* button.

+*Output directory* - where the processing result will be loaded.

+*Logout* button - Sign out of the user's billing record.

 .. _Help: